arramac/ArramacScratch/query.md

 	}

-If a query’s results cannot fit within a single page of results, then the REST API returns a continuation token through the `x-ms-continuation-token` response header.
+If a query's results cannot fit within a single page of results, then the REST API returns a continuation token through the `x-ms-continuation-token` response header.
 Clients can paginate results by including the header in subsequent results.
 The number of results per page can also be controlled through the `x-ms-max-item-count` number header.

 To manage the data consistency policy for queries, use the `x-ms-consistency-level` header like all REST API requests.
 For session consistency, it is required to also echo the latest `x-ms-session-token` Cookie header in the query request.
-Note that the queried collection’s indexing policy can also influence the consistency of query results.
+Note that the queried collection's indexing policy can also influence the consistency of query results.
 With the default indexing policy settings, for collections the index is always current with the document contents and query results will match the consistency chosen for data.
 If the indexing policy is relaxed to Lazy, then queries can return stale results.
 For more information, refer to [DocumentDB Consistency Levels] [consistency-levels].

 If the configured indexing policy on the collection cannot support the specified query, the DocumentDB server returns 400 "Bad Request".
 This is returned for range queries against paths configured for hash (equality) lookups, and for paths explicitly excluded from indexing.
 The `x-ms-documentdb-query-enable-scan` header can be specified to allow the query to perform a scan when an index is not available.